apalache-mc/apalache/docs/idiomatic/000keep-minimum-state-variables.md

 However, the let-definitions are not variables, they are just aliases for more complex expressions.
 Importantly, one cannot update the value of an expression that is defined with a let-definition.
-In this sense, TLA+ is similar to the functional languages, where side effects are carefully avoided and minimized.
+In this sense, TLA+ is similar to functional languages, where side effects are carefully avoided and minimized.

-In contrast to the functional languages, the value of TLA+ is not in computing the result of a function application, but in producing sequences of states (called behaviors).
-Hence, some parts of a TLA+ specification should have side effects:
-To record the states.
+In contrast to functional languages, the value of TLA+ is not in computing the result of a function application, but in producing sequences of states (called behaviors).
+Hence, some parts of a useful TLA+ specification should have side effects to record the states.

 [Bubble sort]: https://en.wikipedia.org/wiki/Bubble_sort